Recognizing the benefits and value of IT for SMB digital

 Small and medium-sized businesses (SMBs) recognize and want the full utility and value out of IT for digital transformation.
 But for the SMB IT manager tasked with actually making this happen, there are some obstacles that get in the way.

 It may surprise some, but even SMBs can have densely complex IT systems.
-With the prevalence of bring-your-own-device (BYOD), cloud adoption, and user expectations of 24/7 availability, managing the infrastructure and network becomes a mind-boggling exercise—and an enormous responsibility.
+With the prevalence of bring-your-own-device (BYOD), cloud adoption, and user expectations of 24/7 availability, managing the infrastructure and networking basics becomes a mind-boggling exercise—and an enormous responsibility.
 There are many vulnerabilities to outages, data loss, and threats.
 When something goes off, say a server crashes, it can be a nightmare for both IT and users alike.

 In larger companies, the burden is shared among several IT staff.
 On the other hand, most SMBs either have one IT manager, or a small team that may not entirely comprise of full-timers.
 Other SMBs do not have dedicated IT staff—the same person or group takes care of IT and other non-IT obligations.
 In all scenarios, it is common for IT manpower resources to become overstretched in managing the complicated IT environment to support business demands.